 When it comes to pricing, make sure the condition of the item is accurately represented, remember that you will likely not get close to the retail price for your item on a used site, and to price the item lower if you are trying to get rid of it quickly.

 Once a buyer has been found for your used hiking gear, print your shipping label and send it off!
 Making a little bit of extra money by selling your used outdoor equipment has never been easier.
-Check out our app and uploader to start uploading your gear today!
+Check out our uploader to start uploading your gear today!